lacombea/BlenderLearning/README.md

 # BlenderLearning
 Follow my learning of 3D creation with Blender
+You can find the link that helps me carry out these projects

  ## Polygon Runaway
  Sushi : https://www.youtube.com/watch?v=r6ZQil-zd5Y